clrtrm/21-days-of-guitar/README.md

 `may-27 (day 10)` spider exercise at 60bpm, increasing to 70 then 80. bewildered to notice significant improvements?! sharper sense of rhythm, more consistent picking strength, better hands coordination... played sitting in bed, electric guitar unplugged, before going to sleep.
 `may-28 (day 11)` spider exercise at 80, 90 then 100bpm.
 4231 pattern is hard! again, played sitting in bed, unplugged, before sleeping. not optimal.
 `may-29 (day 12)` started learning *Timber Hearth* (Andrew Prahlow, fingerstyle) and *Headstart* (Jade Bird).
 Hammer-ons are witchcraft!!!
 Gotta look into the technique more in depth.
 Again, played sitting in bed / unplugged / before sleeping.
 Hate to play at night.
 `may-30 (day 13)` 🤡 — it's 10:37pm, I'm too sleepy to sit properly and there's no way I'm playing in bed again, so I'm not playing at all >:{ Intending to wake up early tomorrow so I can play before commuting to the office!
+`may-31 (day 14)` plot twist chronic health issues are back, preferred not to risk a bad posture today.